mozilla-b2g/gaia/tests/python/gaia-ui-tests/README.md

 }"
 ```

-Don't forget to add `"acknowledged_risks" : true` to your testvars file after you have visited [the Risks page](https://developer.mozilla.org/en-US/docs/Gaia_Test_Runner) to understand and acknowledge the risks involved when running these tests, or the tests will not be run.
+Don't forget to acknowledged risks in your testvars file after you have visited [the Risks page](https://developer.mozilla.org/en-US/docs/Gaia_Test_Runner) to understand and acknowledge the risks involved when running these tests, or the tests will not be run.

 Test data Prerequisites
 =======================